Navilina/EKS-Cluster-CICD/README.md

 Click New workflow -> set up a workflow yourself.
 Add the Workflow Code:

-Copy and paste the following workflow code into the editor:

-WRITE YOUR CODE HERE ----

 Commit the Workflow:
 Name the file (e.g., deploy-eks.yml) and click Start commit.